bompiyapon/DSI_Project4/README.md

 ## Problem Statement
 ----------------------------
-Previously on 2005 in Sacramento Country cost approximately total economic impact of WNV was $2.98 million we try to minimize number of infected and false predicting lead to increasing number of infected.
+WNV have effect on economic in Chicago.
+So, we will try to predicting WNV And prevent it to maximize cost benefit for USA government.
+Furthermore, we will specify the factor which impact the WNV the most and when to spray in Chicago.

 ## Executive Summary
 ----------------------------